 “We know that anyone under 30 kind of prefers the clean, sharp, detailed look,” Team Negative 1 said in an interview with Movie Mezzanine about the project, “Then the older crowd, the retro crowd, is like, ‘give me the grain and give me the matte boxes and give me a little weave in the picture.’
 It’s kind of like CD vs. vinyl.”

 It goes without saying that the new print is extremely illegal, as it is completely unauthorized by rights holders.
-While we cannot point you directly towards it, and do not condone internet piracy here at DT, we will say it is available online for prying eyes.
+While we cannot point you directly toward it, and do not condone internet piracy here at DT, we will say it is available online for prying eyes.
+And if you haven’t ever watched Star Wars, this seems like an interesting starting point.

 Here’s hoping Negative 1 can find a version of The Empire Strikes Back next.